Archive for Gratitude

 We always make time for the things that are important to us: eating, showering, Facebook, watching our favorite TV shows.
 If we don’t make time for something, it’s probably because that “something” isn’t actually as important to us as we profess.

-how to make someone feel special, how to make someone feel loved, making someone feel special, how to make people feel special, make someone feel special, how to make your best friend feel special, how to make someone feel important, ways to make someone feel special, how to make someone feel wanted, how to make people feel important
+how to make someone feel special, how to make someone feel loved, making someone feel special, how to make people feel special, make someone feel special, how to make your best friend feel special, how to make someone feel important, how to make someone feel wanted, ways to make someone feel special, how to make people feel important

 Posted on 12.21.11 | 64 Comments